The Bottled Water Lie: Less Regulated Than Tap Water and 1,000x More Expensive

 What to Do Instead

 • Know your tap water.
 Read your municipality’s annual water quality report.
 Understand what’s in it, what’s regulated, and what isn’t.
-That’s your baseline.

 • Filter strategically.
-A quality home filtration system — reverse osmosis, solid carbon block, or a certified multi-stage filter — will outperform most bottled water at a fraction of the long-term cost, without the plastic contamination risk.
+A quality home filtration system — reverse osmosis, solid carbon block, or certified multi-stage filter — will outperform most bottled water at a fraction of the long-term cost, without the plastic contamination risk.

 • Use a reusable container.
 Glass or stainless steel eliminates the microplastics leaching problem entirely.
-The water inside is only as good as the source, but the container stops adding to it.

 This article is for general informational purposes only and is not medical advice.
 Always consult a qualified healthcare professional if you have concerns about your health or water quality.